History of Algeria: 19th century colonialism

+Napoleon III set up a Project of Arab kingdom in Algeria between 1860 and 1870.
+His goal was to take Algeria out of legal limbo and make it a kingdom associated with France before his project was abandoned by the Third Republic.

 In addition to enduring the affront of being ruled by a foreign, non-Muslim power, many Algerians lost their lands to the new government or to colonists.
 Traditional leaders were eliminated, coopted, or made irrelevant, and the traditional educational system was largely dismantled; social structures were stressed to the breaking point.
 From 1856, native Muslims and Jews were viewed as French subjects not citizens.

 However, in 1865, Napoleon III allowed them to apply for full French citizenship, a measure that few took, since it involved renouncing the right to be governed by sharia law in personal matters, and was considered a kind of apostasy; in 1870, the Crémieux Decree made French citizenship automatic for Jewish natives, a move which largely angered many Muslims, which resulted in the Jews being seen as the accomplices of the colonial power by anti-colonial Algerians.
 Nonetheless, this period saw progress in health, some infrastructures, and the overall expansion of the economy of Algeria, as well as the formation of new social classes, which, after exposure to ideas of equality and political liberty, would help propel the country to independence.

 During the colonization France focused on eradicating the local culture by destroying hundreds years old palaces and important buildings.
 It is estimated that around half of Algiers, a city founded in the 10th century, was destroyed.
 Many segregatory laws were levied against the Algerians and their culture.